Read This First

 Prompt 4: In your revised argument, you introduce inductively acquired evidence.
 Therefore, the conclusion cannot be certain but merely assigned a sub-absolute degree of confidence, right?

-The section works by contrast: Inductive Reasoning and Its Implications as a supporting reason and Philosophical Considerations as a load-bearing piece.
-The reader should be able to say why each part is present and what confusion follows if the distinctions collapse into one another.
+Read the section by contrast: Inductive Reasoning and Its Implications as a supporting reason and Philosophical Considerations as a load-bearing piece.
+Each part is there for a reason, and the reader should be able to say what gets lost if those distinctions collapse together.

-The important discipline is to keep Inductive Reasoning and Its Implications distinct from Philosophical Considerations.
-They are not interchangeable bits of vocabulary; they direct the reader toward different judgments, objections, or next steps.
+Keep Inductive Reasoning and Its Implications distinct from Philosophical Considerations.
+They are not interchangeable bits of vocabulary; they point the reader toward different judgments, objections, or next steps.

-By this point in the page, the earlier responses have already put miraculous event X happened in motion.
-This final prompt gathers that pressure around in your revised argument, you introduce inductively acquired evidence, so the page closes with a more disciplined view rather than a disconnected last answer.
+The earlier sections should already have put miraculous event X happened in motion.
+The last prompt gathers that pressure around in your revised argument, you introduce inductively acquired evidence, so the page closes with a more disciplined view rather than a disconnected answer.

 The conclusions drawn from inductive reasoning are probabilistic and are generally considered likely, but there is always some degree of uncertainty.
 This uncertainty arises because the possibility exists that additional observations or data might contradict the conclusions drawn.